metablaster/WindowsFirewallRuleset/README.md

 - All operating systems 10.0 (Major 10, Minor 0) and above are supported,
 but only those editions listed in the table above are actively tested.\
-"Build" column indicates tested releases, however only latest builds continue to be tested.\
+The "Version" column lists tested releases, however only latest OS builds continue to be tested.\
 A list of other untested but supported systems and features is in [The future](#the-future)
 - PowerShell "Core" is not built into Windows, you will need to install it separately or use [Windows PowerShell](Readme/WindowsPowerShell.md) which is part of operating system.